ThalesGroup/ecoa-ldp/README.md

 ## Installation

-Refer to [](INSTALLING.md) to install the LDP on a Linux machine.
+Refer to the [Installation guide](INSTALLING.md) to install the LDP on a Linux machine.

 ## User's guide

 See the [User's guide](USAGE.md) to get started.

-## Features and non features
+## Features (and non-features)

-See [FEATURES.md]() for a list of what this ECOA platform supports, and what is does not support.
+See [LDP Features](FEATURES.md) for a list of what this ECOA platform supports, and what is does not support.

 ## Design and architecture